 - Variability of it

-A box and whisker plot (boxplot) is a chart that shows data from a five-number summary including one of the measures of central tendency.
+A box plot is a chart that shows data from a five-number summary including one of the measures of central tendency.
 It does not show the distribution in particular as much as a stem and leaf plot or histogram does.
 But it is primarily used to indicate a distribution is skewed or not and if there are potential unusual observations (also called outliers) present in the data set.
 Boxplots are also very beneficial when large numbers of data sets are involved or compared.

 Since, the centre, spread and overall range are immediately apparent, using these boxplots the distributions can be compared easily.